 Workshops and Symposia

-Since 2015, the Foundation, in partnership with the Cancer Research Institute, has organized and hosted three workshops on Cancer Immunotherapy and Focused Ultrasound.
+Since 2015, the Foundation, in partnership with the Cancer Research Institute, has organized and hosted four workshops on Cancer Immunotherapy and Focused Ultrasound.
 These workshops convened leaders in cancer immunotherapy and focused ultrasound from academia, industry, government, and advocacy to discuss the state of the field, determine next steps, and set priorities for therapies using focused ultrasound in combination with several types of immunotherapy.

 Special sessions of our biennial symposia and other workshops (noted below) have also covered cancer immunotherapy.